Advanced R answers

 We can do this by initially making a vector of the things we want to test.

-Now we can find those tissues in the whole dataset
+Now we can find those tissues in the whole dataset.

 cancer %>%

-filter(Site %in% tissues.to.test)
+filter(Site %in% tissues_to_test)

-But there’s a problem - where’s tongue?
-It’s not there because it’s spelled with a capital T in the original data.
-How could we do the filtering to ignore case?
-We can do it by transforming the data to lower case as we do the test.
-The preserves the original case in the result, but allows for case insensitive matches.
+We could transform the data to lower case as we do the test.
+This preserves the original case in the result, but allows for case insensitive matches.

 cancer %>%

-filter(tolower(Site) %in% tissues.to.test)
+filter(tolower(Site) %in% tissues_to_test)

 cancer %>%

-filter(tolower(Site) %in% tissues.to.test) %>%
+filter(tolower(Site) %in% tissues_to_test) %>%

-Find sites with 4 or fewer letters in their name.
+Find sites with 4 or fewer letters in their name

 For this we’ll need to use a transformation of the text to its length when filtering.
 We can either do this with the core nchar function, or the stringr str_length function.